 There is no point in forcing MBBS doctors to practice in rural India.
 But why not take doctors from AYUSH segment – Ayurveda, Naturopathy, Unani, Siddha and Homeopathy doctors, train them for six months and issue licenses to them to practice in rural India?

 In Ayurveda syllabus, we study anatomy, physiology, pathology and herb – pharmacology.

 We dissect human bodies to learn anatomy and physiology.

 Learning about allopathic pharmacology is also included in B.A.M.S Syllabus.

 We are verse with minor surgical procedures.

 We invest 5.5 years to become doctors.
-Practicing of Allopathy by Ayurvedic doctors is already legal in a few states like Maharashtra.
+Practising of Allopathy by Ayurvedic doctors is already legal in a few states like Maharashtra.
 Hence, why not make a bridge course of 6 months to orient aspirant AYUSH doctors with modern pharmacology and a list of Allopathic medicines and give them rights to practice in Rural India?

-I suppose this makes much more sense than re-inventing the wheel with a 3.5 year BSC course to produce quick fix doctors.
+I suppose this makes much more sense than re-inventing the wheel with a 3.5 year B.SC. course to produce quick fix doctors.